top of page

 John Alberico, Outgoing President, Sustainable Labs Canada

-Yvon Lachance, President, Sustainable Labs Canada
+Yvon Lachance, Past President, Sustainable Labs Canada

 Join Sustainable Labs Canada's Incoming President, Outgoing President and Past President as they share an update on SLCan's current activities and their vision for the future of the association.
 They will also provide an overview of the initiatives that the SLCan will be working on collaboratively with I2SL as both associations work towards the goal of strengthening the sustainable laboratory community across North America.